Oba you save the link to your gadget?

 The solution is simple: Buy traffic through PPC search engines.
 Pay-per-click advertising is the easiest way to get traffic to a brand-new site.
 It has two advantages over waiting for the traffic to come to you organically.
 First, PPC ads show up on the search pages immediately, and second, PPC ads allow you to test different keywords, as well as headlines, prices and selling approaches.
 Not only do you get immediate traffic, but you can also use PPC ads to discover your best, highest-converting keywords.
 Then you can distribute the keywords throughout your site in your copy and code, which will help your rankings in the organic search results.

-Now that you’ve bid on keywords for a strong showing in the PPC search engines, it’s time to tackle the organic search engines and directories.
+Now that you have bid on keywords for a strong showing in the PPC search engines, it’s time to tackle the organic search engines and directories.
 Search engines like Google and directories like Yahoo! can still be a great source of free traffic for your website.
 The trick is getting a competitive ranking for your best keywords.

 The first step in getting a top ranking in the search engines is to submit or suggest your site to them.
-In other words, you have to provide them with details about your small online business site.
+In other words, you have to provide them with details about your business site.
 You want to make sure that the “spiders”–automated programs that crawl the web indexing sites for the search engines–find your site and include it in the search results.

 While the spiders do index sites and pages that haven’t been submitted, you certainly don’t want to leave this to chance.
 A spider might find your website and index it next week–or it might be two years before that finally happens.
 So take the time to submit your site to be sure you’re included.
 Once your site’s been submitted, expect it to take two to six weeks for your listing to appear.